vipulrai91/my-projects/README.md

 ## About

 Analytical and process-oriented engineer with a bachelor in computer science degree, in addition to 7+ years of professional experience handling multiple projects and teams.
 Python expert, passionate about using analytics to drive strategic business decisions.
-Excellent interpersonal skills, able to collaborate effectively with technical and non-technical people.
+Excellent interpersonal skills, able to collaborate effectively with technical and non-technical people.Have domain knowledge of travel, retail and gaming industry.

 ## Skills